chewjta/pathfinding-visualizer/README.md

 ### Algorithms

-Dijkstra's Algorithm: the father of pathfinding algorithms; guarantees the shortest path
+Dijkstra's Algorithm: One of the first shortest path first(SPF) algorithm which guarantees the shortest path

 A* Search(without diagonals): A modified version of Dijkstra's Algorithm, it uses heuristics(Manhattan) to guarantee the shortest path much faster than Dijkstra's
 Algorithm